Heatmap¶

 Click Heatmap¶

-On the heatmap page, Guance defaults to opening the Click Heatmap type on the right side.
-Under this type, you can view statistics for different metrics on the current page and the top 100 events by page operation count.
+On the heatmap page, Guance opens the Click Heatmap type by default on the right side.
+In this type, you can view statistical data of different metrics on the current page and the top 100 most frequent page actions.

-Hover over the left heatmap page, clicking on a color block allows you to directly view the number of clicks and its percentage in that area.
-You can open the details page of the right-side operations by clicking to view more analysis, or copy the operation name of that area directly to search in the Action Explorer; or directly open the operation in the Action Explorer to view more details.
+Hover over the left heatmap page, and click on the color blocks to directly view the number of clicks and the percentage in that area.
+You can click "View More Analysis" to open the details page of the action on the right, or copy the action name to directly search in the Action Explorer; or click to open the action in the Action Explorer for more details.

 Statistics¶